nomad-nmr/nomad-docs/docs/getting-started/nomad-config.md

 - **Batch Submit** : group restricted to use only submission through batch submission racks
 - **Data Access** : `user` - users within the group can see only own data, `group` - users can see data of other users within the group, `admin-b` - users can see data of other users in batch submission groups, `admin` - users have unrestricted access to data.
 - **Custom experiment list** : if defined then users within the group can access only experiments on this list.
 Otherwise users have access to all experiments defined for the instruments.
+- **Append custom list** : if the switch is off the custom experiment list replaces the default list of experiments.
+If the switch is on the custom list is appended at the end of default list.
+In this case, the experiments on the custom list needs to be set as `Hidden` to avoid duplication on the list.

 :::note
 Custom experiment list cannot be populated if there are no **[Parameter Sets](nomad-config.md#parameters-sets)** defined in NOMAD database.